-In a recent article, Price and Devlin (2003, hereafter P&D; see also Price et al., 2003) challenge this view on the basis of a critical examination of neuropsychological and neuroimaging evidence.
-In a nutshell, they claim that imaging studies show activations of the VWFA in a broad set of experimental conditions, including reading, but also auditory words processing, object perception, naming, perception of "socially interactive" movements, etc. P&D suggest that, whatever the actual function(s) of this region, its activation in such a diversity of conditions runs against the idea of any specialization for alphabetic processing.
+In a recent article, Price and Devlin (2003, hereafter P&D; see also Price et al., 2003) challenge this view by a critical examination of neuropsychological and neuroimaging evidence.
+In a nutshell, they claim that imaging studies show activations of the VWFA in a broad set of experimental conditions, including reading, but also auditory words processing, object perception, naming, perception of "socially interactive" movements, and so on.
+P&D suggest that, whatever the actual function(s) of this region, its activation in such a diversity of conditions runs against the idea of any specialization for alphabetic processing.
 Similarly, they assert that the extant neuropsychological evidence lends no support to the VWFA hypothesis.
 They claim, first, that pure alexia cannot be ascribed to lesions of the VWFA, and, second, that it results from a general visual impairment rather than from a specific reading deficit.

 In the present article, we try to bring the debate on the VWFA back to fundamental issues of cortical specialization and their testability with neuroimaging and neuropsychological methods.
-We first consider the basic computational challenges that the visual system of skilled readers must meet in order to process letters and words with high efficiency.
+We first consider the basic computational challenges that the visual system of skilled readers must meet to process letters and words with high efficiency.
 We show that it must achieve perceptual invariance, parallel letter processing, and tuning to a specific writing system.
 We argue that such perceptual expertise is likely to require specialized neural systems within the ventral visual stream.

 What does "specialized" mean, however?
-We suggest that the muddled concept of specialization should be broken down into three independent issues: functional specialization, reproducible cortical localization, and regional selectivity.
+We suggest that the muddled concept of specialization should be broken down into three independent issues: functional specialization, reproducible

+^a Institut de Neurologie, Hôpital de la Salpêtrière, AP-HP, Paris, France cortical localization, and regional selectivity.
 This allows us to articulate detailed hypotheses and predictions relative to the VWFA.
-We then review relevant evidence from functional neuroimaging, with an emphasis on methods with a high spatial resolution, which are most critical to the debate.
-We turn next to neuropsychological studies of patients with pure alexia, which reveal the consequences of a disrupted visual word form system following left occipito-temporal lesions.
-We show that both neuroimaging and neuropsychological studies lend convergent support to the hypothesis of the VWFA.
+We then review relevant evidence from functional neuro-imaging, with an emphasis on methods with a high spatial resolution, which are most critical to the debate.
+We turn next to neuropsychological studies of patients with pure alexia, which reveal the consequences of a disrupted visual word form system following left occipitotemporal lesions.
+We show that both neuro-imaging and neuropsychological studies lend convergent support to the hypothesis of the VWFA.